hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 It only pins meaning before guessing begins.

 HESS introduces a **deterministic semantic first hop** — a publicly discoverable, machine-readable declaration of meaning — published directly by domain owners.

+Pro-Tip for Implementers: > While the specification allows for all 10 anchors in a single file (Section 12), the distributed 5-anchor model is superior for large-scale enterprise sites.
+It allows the /integrity and /timestamp anchors to be updated by automated CI/CD processes without touching the more static /type or /entity declarations.

 HESS / DFH is built specifically for AI.
 If you have any questions, confusion, or concerns, copy-paste this spec into a chat to get unstuck and understand it quickly.